ALRhub/wandb2numpy/README.md

 python .\export_data.py <your_config>.yaml

 ```
 To overwrite previously exported data, use the `--o` flag.

-Your config file needs to follow the format of `example_config.yaml`.
-It needs to contain the following parameters:
+To run not all but only some experiments from the config file, add `-e experiment1 experiment2`.

+All parameters in the config file can either be defined in DEFAULT or in a specific experiment.
+If they are defined in both, the definition in the experiment overwrites the one in DEFAULT.
+There are some parameters that must be specified either in DEFAULT or in the experiments, and some that are optional.
+The name of the exported data frame is given by the experiment name in the config file (top level key).
+Your config can contain multiple experiments, the only restriction is that it needs to contain one at minimum.

+Parameters that must be specified either in DEFAULT or in an experiment include:
+* `entity`: entity that the WandB project belongs to.
-* name of exported data frame
+* `project`: name of the WandB project.
+* `fields`: List of metrics that should be exported.
+* `output_path`: path to a directory where all output data will be stored.
+A subdirectory for each experiment will be created.

+Additionally, there are a variety of optional parameters that can be used to filter the runs.
+If they are not specified, by default all runs are taken.
+Those optional parameters include:
-* groups  to be exported (list of group names)
+* `groups`: run groups to be exported (list of group names).
-* job types to be exported (nested list, either "all" or a list of type names per group in the groups list)
+* `job_types`: job types to be exported (list of type names).
-* runs to be exported (nested list, either "all" or a list of run names per group in the groups list)
+* `runs`: runs to be exported (list of run names).
-* data fields to be exported
-* output data path
-* entity that the wandb project belongs to
+* `output_data_type`: can be either `"numpy"` or `"pandas"` (default is to use NumPy)
+* `config`: dictionary of config entries.
-* name of the wandb project
+* `summary`: dictionary of summary entries.

+Each WandB run has both a config dictionary and a summary dictionary associated with it.
+Using the `config` and `summary` dictionaries mentioned above, runs can be filtered with regards to those attributes.
+Each entry in the dictionaries must specify either a list of allowed values (`values: ["value1", "value2"]`) or for numeric attributes a range in which they must lie.
+This is done by providing a `min` and/or a `max` value.

+All of this is showcased in `example_config.yaml`.